 The process for making stained glass jello is super simple, but it does take a little time to let everything set fully.
 So be prepared to start a day or two in advance if you can.

 It is as easy as making a batch of red jello, feel free to use your favorite flavor.
-Cherry, raspberry and strawberry gelatin would all be amazing.
+Cherry, raspberry or strawberry gelatin would all be amazing.

 Make another batch of blue gelatin in a second pan.
 Let both set up completely, at least a few hours.